 Humanism without delusions

-Nikos G. Xydakis
+text by Nikos G. Xydakis

 Art today seeks not so much beauty or grace but truth.
 Films, songs, installations and videos are all more concerned with politics, history, national identity, inter-racial understanding- a universal perception of problems.
 Yet political art today does not particularly intend to change the world, as the avant-garde art of the beginning of the 20th century did, but rather to penetrate and comprehend the conditio humana.
 Polemic modernism has had its day, along with the utopias dreamed in revolutions and the 20th century tragedies of humanity.
 Political art today is art after the Fall: the collapse of walls and borders, the collapse of certainties, the collapse of safe delineations.
 The utopias of the Russian avant-garde artists, of the surrealists, of the Bauhaus, have been succeeded by the dystopias of pop culture: dark and ironic, kitsch and over-mannered, cynical yet in search of hope.
 This new sensitivity is to be found in noir Batman and in Tin Burton's parody Mars Attack, in the genetic nightmare of Andrew Niccol's Gattaca, in the political prophesy of a society in fear in Terry Gilliam's Twelve Monkeys, in the splintering realities of David Cronenberg's Existenz, in the neoplatonic fairytale of Matrix- to take examples from commercial films of massive distribution.